mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So that is what?
 That is nothing but everyday practice, activities: sweeping the grounds, wiping the floors.
 Because you wash the dishes every day, but washing the dishes or wiping the floor is not separate, as you believe, it’s very profound practice for us.
 Our activities are not separate from Buddha’s teachings; that’s why Buddha’s teachings are very close to our everyday activities.

 But people misunderstand everyday activities in the common sense.
 [Everyday activities are] very deep, profound, to educate and deepen your life.
-We don’t understand that; that’s why Dogen Zenji has to constantly [explain it] like this.
+We don’t understand that; that’s why Dōgen Zenji has to constantly [explain it] like this.

 Do you have some questions?